Cpeimin/Cpeimin.github.io/_pages/about.md

 - My MBTI personality type is **ISTJ** (quiet, practical, and organized), and I like to execute research tasks step by step 📚.

 - I enjoy **traveling and photography** 📷, and I’m more drawn to nature than to cities.
-My favorite place is **Hawaii’s Big Island** 🌋🌊.
+My favorite place is Hawaii Big Island 🌋🌊.